Professor, Department of Medicine (Hematology)

 Professor, Department of Anatomy & Structural Biology

 A recent focus of our laboratory is the hemoglobinopathy HbE (β26 Glu →Lys) and its related diseases.
 HbE is the most common hemoglobin mutant world-wide and is predominantly found in Southeast Asia.
 With the increasing wave of immigration to North America, HbE is now the second most common hemoglobinopathy found in the USA, second to sickle cell hemoglobin.
 The consequence of this mutation is very different from that of the β6 mutants.
 In vitro, HbE is highly unstable.
 Surprisingly, HbE homozygous individuals present a benign clinical picture, while double heterozygotes such as HbE/β-thalassemia present severe clinical symptoms in this life-threatening disease.
 The mechanistic role of HbE as the origin of the pathophysiology remains an enigma.
-We have established transgenic mouse models producing soley human HbE.
-We have recently discovered the first reported functional differerence for HbE: HbE generates less bioactive nitric oxide, a compound critical for the cardiovasculature - in that HbE is reduced in function as a nitrite reductase and altered as a nitrite anhydrase.
-These findings serves as the basis for a project, with our collaborators from Thailand, to develop potential therapeutics to ameliorate this grave and morbid disease.
+We have established transgenic mouse models producing soley human HbE. recently, we have recently discovered the first reported functional differerence for HbE: HbE generates less bioactive nitric oxide, a compound critical for the cardiovasculature - in that HbE is reduced in function as a nitrite reductase and altered as a nitrite anhydrase.
+These findings serve as the basis for a project, with our collaborators from Thailand, to develop potential therapeutics to ameliorate this grave and morbid disease.

 NCBI PubMed search of "R.E.
 Hirsch"